 Before hitting the track, be sure to get the green light from your doctor.
 Most women who are in good health and have uncomplicated pregnancies are encouraged to stay active and can run during most of their pregnancy.
 However, if you have medical conditions or pregnancy complications, you may be advised not to exercise at all.
 Always check with your healthcare provider before starting to run – or do any kind of exercise – during pregnancy.

 During my pregnancy, I had a trouble with swelling at the end of the second trimester.
 Buying the right running shoes can really help with this, especially since many pregnant women’s feet go up a size or two.
 Choosing the right shoe can make all the difference, so choose something that offer lots of arch and ankle support, as well as excellent traction.

 As far as clothing goes, wear loose-fitting gear made of light, breathable material to help you stay cool.
 To avoid the appearance of melasma, wear good sports hat if you are jogging during warmer weather or in the sunshine, and always use a sunblock with SPF 30 or higher.
+If you happen to develop “the mask of pregnancy” while you are expecting, don’t worry.
+ClearifiRx can help brighten up your complexion after your delivery date.
+This unique, highly effective melasma treatment is created just for you by board-certified dermatologists who are always an online consultation away.
 And of course, invest in an adjustable, supportive sports bra that can expand with your growing chest.

 3. Take it easy